docker/docs/engine/understanding-docker.md

 [Docker Trusted Registry](/datacenter/dtr/2.1/guides/index.md).

 [Docker store](http://store.docker.com) allows you to buy and sell Docker images.
-For image, you can buy a Docker image containing an application or service from the software vendor, and use the image to deploy the application into your testing, staging, and production environments, and upgrade the application by pulling the new version of the image and redeploying the containers.
+For instance, you can buy a Docker image containing an application or service from the software vendor, and use the image to deploy the application into your testing, staging, and production environments, and upgrade the application by pulling the new version of the image and redeploying the containers.
 Docker Store is currently